-The Town will assign street addresses for each lot shown on the final plat map.
+The Town will assign street addresses for each lot included on the final plat map.
 Review comments of the draft final plat map will include street address assignments.

 Calculation of Fees

 The Town will calculate fees, which are based on the cost for water and sewer for each residential unit of the phase(s) submitted on the final plat map.
-The Town will require the dedication of recreation land or a payment in lieu of dedication that is paid at thus time also.
-The fees must be paid in full to the Town (Planning Department) prior to the Town signing the final plat map.
+Dedication of recreation land or a payment-in-lieu of dedication is paid at this time also.
+All fees must be paid in full to the Town (Planning Department) prior to the Town signing the final plat map.

-Submit two paper copies of the As Builts to the Planning Department for review.
-The As Builts must be field verified for all installed construction including sanitary sewer and water lines (with cross reference by distance to valves, manholes, water meters and cleanout locations), streets, catch basins, curb and gutter, sidewalks, fire hydrants, constructed elevations of top and inverts for sanitary sewer and storm drainage, easements, rights-of-way dedication and landscaping if part of the approved construction plans.
+Submit draft paper copies of the as-built drawings to the Engineering Department for review.
+These as-builts must be field verified for all installed construction including sanitary sewer and water lines (with cross reference by distance to valves, manholes, water meters and cleanout locations), streets, catch basins, curb and gutter, sidewalks, fire hydrants, constructed elevations of top and inverts for sanitary sewer and storm drainage, easements, rights-of-way dedication and landscaping, if part of the approved construction plans.